 - replacing the hot tub water regularly

-- thoroughly cleaning and scrub all parts of the pool regularly
+- thoroughly cleaning all parts of the pool regularly

-- following manual instructions for replacing the water filter
+- following the manual’s instructions for replacing the water filter

-To prevent getting hot tub folliculitis from bath sponges, soak them in a gallon of water with ¾ cup of chlorine bleach for at least 5 minutes to kill any bacteria.
-Remove them and rinse them thoroughly before use.
+To kill the bacteria in bath sponges, soak them in 1 gallon of water with three-quarters of a cup of chlorine bleach for at least 5 minutes.
+Then rinse them thoroughly before use.

-Hot tub folliculitis is a bacterial skin infection that people can pick up from poorly maintained hot tubs.
-It causes itchy, red bumps on the skin, particularly in areas that are underneath swimwear.
+Hot tub folliculitis is a bacterial skin infection that a person might develop from using a poorly maintained hot tub or pool.
+It causes itchy bumps on the skin, particularly in areas that swimwear covers.